claytonjwong/reading/README.md

 Your personal meaning of data is created by the selection and significance of attributes you connect to the information through your previous knowledge, experience, and interests.

-I started speed reading before I knew I as capable of speed reading, simplying by trying to speed read.
-Before I tried, I always figured that I was just a slow reader, and that was the way things were.
-However, after I took a course "Learning How to Learn", I understood my brain is a dyamically changing organ with significant un-used capacity and unknown capabilities.
-I figured, what the hell, might as well try, after all, lady luck favors those who try.
-So I tried and I am successfully in the process of acquiring speed reading as a strength in my skillset.

 ### Syntax VS Semantics
-I personally learn best by performing recall and thought experiments while reading books.
+I personally learn best by performing active recall and thought experiments while reading books.
 Speed reading has helped me to acquire data efficiently and effectively by focusing on the meaning of the content rather than the content itself.

 I'd like to share 3 examples of what it means for me to focus on the meaning of content rather than the content itself.
 The first examples are recursive algorithms written in C++ code.
 The final example is a physical example of a Rubik's cube.